OIT Software Asset Management

 How does OIT use the information Eracent finds on my computer?

 The information is used to help OIT support the lifecycle of your computer (e.g., is it time to replace your computer) and to confirm that your software is updated and properly licensed.
-By knowing where software is deployed, OIT can compare the inventory against purchase records to identify either surplus licenses that can be reused elsewhere, avoiding new purchases, or a shortage of licenses, allowing OIT to address the issue before it becomes a university liability.
+By knowing where software is deployed, OIT can analyze the inventory against purchase records to identify either surplus licenses that can be reused elsewhere, avoiding new purchases, or a shortage of licenses, allowing OIT to immediately address the issue.

 Does Eracent monitor my web browsing?